ansys/pymechanical/doc/source/index.rst

 Errors are caught immediately and Pythonically.

-For more information on PyMechanical features, see the :ref:`ref_user_guide`.
+For comprehensive information on PyMechanical features, see the :ref:`ref_user_guide`.